dionnigamingyt/customcmd/README.md

-The custom cmd project is a project I'm working and I will refine it
+The custom cmd project is a project I'm working and I will refine it.
+Purchase text in help page is easter egg
-%the-purchase-text-in-help-page-is-a-easter-egg%